Parahelicoprion: Parahelicoprion clerci

 The known remains of Parahelicoprion clerci consist of badly damaged tooth fragments, all belonging to a single tooth whorl.
 During preparation by Karpinsky in 1916, three of these fragments were glued together in order to reflect their in-life articulation, and by 1926 these had again been assembled with additional associated material.
 The holotype specimen as recognized today spans 25 cm (10 in) in profile view and consists of six articulated tooth crowns, as well as an associated smaller tooth fragment.
 The surface texture of the teeth has been badly damaged by mining, and Karpinsky considered it likely that parts of the fossil had been destroyed or never collected.
-No lateral dentition is confidently associated with this species, although crushing teeth similar to those of Campodus or Orodus may have been present.
+No other teeth are confidently associated with this species, although crushing teeth similar to those of Campodus or Orodus may have been present.